 Moving forward onto the final metric on this procurement KPI dashboard, we have an illustration of the average procurement cycle time expressed in days.
 This cycle time covers the end-to-end ordering process, from the order placement to the confirmation, order delivery, and finally the invoicing.
 Here, we see that the overall average is of 7.2 days, with the moment between the confirmation and the delivery of the order for the invoice being the longest (5.2 days).

-Working with interactive dashboards summarising the procurement department's activities and relationship with suppliers, or highlighting procurement's actual results (as we will see on our last dashboard) will not only help in managing the department, but also in building its brand.
+Working with an interactive purchase dashboard summarising the procurement department's activities and relationship with suppliers, or highlighting procurement's actual results (as we will see on our last dashboard) will not only help in managing the department, but also in building its brand.
 These dashboards are a real help for top management decision-makers and strategy builders.
 Having an overview and monitoring all your processes from purchase orders management to knowing your different types of suppliers will let you optimise your procurement process and more generally, the profitability of your company.

-Our second procurement dashboard focuses on a supplier’s ability to provide you with the right products or services, at the right moment.
+Our third procurement dashboard focuses on a supplier’s ability to provide you with the right products or services, at the right moment.
 The first KPIs displayed at the top give an overview of one supplier’s performance, while the lower part of the dashboard is a snapshot of the overall performance of several different suppliers.
 With an interactive dashboard tool like datapine's, you can easily add filters on your dashboard and focus on a specific supplier's performance, compare it to others or to the overall.

 Moving on to the second top KPI, on this procurement dashboard example our focus-supplier has 85.3% of on-time supplies, which is within the range pre-set, and an average of 93.5% availability.
 The supplier's availability: it evaluates their capacity to respond to demand by measuring the number of times good were available on their side.
 It gives you an idea of the reliability you can place in your suppliers, and should ideally stay over 90%.
-For our specific supplier; the evolution of the availability has also been uneven over the last 12 months, and was recorded three times beneath the minimum of 90% availability.
+For our specific supplier, the evolution of the availability has also been uneven over the last 12 months, and was recorded three times beneath the minimum of 90% availability.
 However, since then, it has only been on the increase.

 Another important metric is the lead time.
 Expressed in days, it refers to the capacity to fulfil an order, from the initiation to the execution of the process.
 Lead time differs from purchase order cycle time because it encompasses the whole process until the delivery.
 Here, the lead time is of 15 days and a maximum value of 16 days, that got exceeded twice.
 If the lead time keeps on growing, measures should be taken to address the potential issues.